Homoclinic bifurcation in Morse-Novikov theory, a doubling phenomenon: Introduction

-\begin{thm} For every $g\in \Pi_{\lo}$ verifying $u(g)<0$, the following holds true: \begin{enumerate} \item The stratum $\S_g$ is a codimension-one, co-oriented stratum of $\F_\al$ of class $C^\infty$. \item Assume $n>2$.
-Then, the stratum $\S_g^0$ is a non-empty codimension-one, co-oriented sub-stratum of class $C^\infty$ in $\S_g$.
-Moreover, $\S_g^0$ meets every connected component of $\S_g$. \end{enumerate} \end{thm}
+\begin{enumerate} \item The stratum $\S_g$ is a codimension-one, co-oriented submanifold of $\F_\al$ of class $C^\infty$. \item Assume $n>2$ and $\S_g\neq\emptyset$.
+Then, the vanishing locus $\S^0_g$ of $\chi$ is a non-empty co-oriented codimension-one submanifold of class $C^\infty$ in $\S_g$ meeting each of its connected components. \end{enumerate} \end{thm}

-Since $ \S_g$ is co-oriented, we can study the generic one-parameter families $(\al, X_s)$ which intersect $\S_g$ \emph{positively} at $(\al, X_0)$.
-Let $q\in Z(\al)$ be any zero whose Morse index equals $i(p)-1$.
-When passing from $s<0$ to $s>0$, the incidence $\scal{p}{q}^{X_s}$ gets multiplied by an element $\la$ of the Novikov ring which does not depend on $q$ and that we call the \emph{self-slide factor}.
-It turns out that $\la$ depends on the character of $(\al, X_0)$.
-For clarity, we give a simplified version of Theorem \ref{thm:selfslideAlg} right below.
-This theorem tells us the precise manner in which the incidence changes.
-This makes more precise the statement of \cite[Prop.
-2.2.36]{moragaTesis} whose proof was inaccurate.